ESMValGroup/ESMValTool_Tutorial/_episodes/10-development-setup.md

 - "What are the prerequisites for installing ESMValTool?"
 - "How do I confirm that the installation was succesful?"
 objectives:
-- "Execute a succesful ESMValTool installation"
+- "Execute a succesful ESMValTool installation from source"
 keypoints:
 - "ESMValTool is installed from source code that lives in the [GitHub repository](https://github.com/ESMValGroup/ESMValTool)"
 - "All the required packages can be installed using conda and the [environment.yml file](https://github.com/ESMValGroup/ESMValTool/blob/master/environment.yml)"
 - "You can find more information about installation in the [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html)"
 ---

-So you want to contribute code to ESMValTool, what follows describes a development installation to help you get going.
+So you want to contribute code to ESMValTool.
+What follows describes a development installation to help you get going.

 > ## Attention
 >
 > -   This episode is based on the ESMValTool installation instructions, for more information and advanced cases you can visit the  ESMValTool [documentation](https://esmvaltool.readthedocs.io/en/latest/getting_started/install.html).
-> -   For this episode it is assumed you have knowledge of [git](https://git-scm.com/) you can refresh your knowledge in the corresponding [git carpentries course](http://swcarpentry.github.io/git-novice/).
+> -   For this episode it is assumed you have knowledge of [git](https://git-scm.com/).
+You can refresh your knowledge in the corresponding [git carpentries course](http://swcarpentry.github.io/git-novice/).
 {: .callout}

 ## Obtaining the source code